Azure/Mission-Critical-Online/docs/reference-implementation/Brownfield-Considerations.md

 Reasons for a dedicated container registries per solution are:

 * The blast radius of an outage of the container registry is limited to a single solution.
 * The container registry can be integrated with AKS (or other compute services) to reduce the need for individual credentials.
-On top of that provides Azure Container registry only a limited set of functionality to restrict access in multi-tenant scenarios.
+  > Azure Container Registries provide only a limited set of functionality to restrict access in multi-tenant scenarios.
 * The container registry can be restricted to a given solution using Private Endpoints.
 * The container registry can be replicated to the same locations where the solution is deployed.

 > **Important!** According to the Azure Mission-Critical design guidance, our clear recommendation is to use dedicated Azure Container Registries.
+Container images that exist in another container registry should either be pushed or imported into the solution's container registry.

 ## Existing workload

 When the Proof-of-Concept deployment of the Azure Mission-Critical reference implementation evolves towards a more production-ready environment the next ask is to replace the sample application with a real workload.
 The online reference implementation comes with a sample workload that can be used as a starting point for a real workload.
 It follows our best practices to build, push and deploy a workload.

-The [Bring your own workload](./Bring-your-own-workload.md) guide describes the process to replace the sample workload with a real workload.
+The [Bring your own workload](./Bring-your-own-workload.md) section describes the process to replace the sample workload with a real workload.

 ---